 October 17, 2018, 10:30am, “Reinventing Yourself in Your Senior Years,” Windsor Park Retirement Community, 124 Windsor Park Dr, Carol Stream, IL 60188, (331) 218-3637, www.windsorparkillinois.org (RSVP REQUIRED)

 October 19, 2018, 10:30am, “Reinventing Yourself in Your Senior Years,” Covenant Village of Northbrook, 2625 Techny Rd, Northbrook, IL 60062, (224) 412-8421, www.covenantnorthbrook.org (RSVP REQUIRED)

 Now, on to my blog:

 Let’s look at the workplace for example.
-When I was working at my career as a probation officer, it was obvious to all my co-workers who the people were who really did a good job and who were the ones who did as little as they could to just get by.
+When I was working at my career as a probation officer, it was obvious to all my co-workers who the people were who really did a good job and who did as little as they could to just get by.
 The latter group was not bad enough to be fired; they managed to produce to the level of being barely competent.
 I could never understand their motivation or lack thereof.

 Even the great Albert Einstein worked a day job for seven years in a patent office before leaving to take over the chair in theoretical physics at the University of Zurich.
-Purportedly he was well-liked, and even received a promotion at that earlier, survival job which he referred to as his “cobbler’s trade.”
+Purportedly, he was well-liked and even received a promotion at that earlier, survival job which he referred to as his “cobbler’s trade.”

 If you must be a waiter while trying to bag that great acting role, why not be the best waiter you can be?
 Those seconds, minutes, hours, and so forth spent at the job are the same amounts of time deducted from your lifespan.
 So why not make them as rewarding to yourself as possible?